 - Weight gain

 - Difficulty breathing

-With that in mind, we have developed a naturally-derived, vegan and cruelty-free hair growth routine that can grow your hair without side effects of minoxidil.
+With that in mind, we have developed a plant-powered, vegan and cruelty-free hair growth routine that can help grow your hair without side effects of minoxidil.